 Used with permission from Fire Protection Engineering, the only magazine written for and by fire protection engineers and available exclusively to members of the Society of Fire Protection Engineers.

-READ MORE >Daniel J. Lemieux, Principal and Director of International Operations
+READ MORE >Daniel J. Lemieux, Principal and Director of International Development

 READ MORE >Nicholas Ozog, Senior Associate